npm package discovery and stats viewer.

 Plugin not installed

-Calling any composable before app.use(createVueI18nPlugin(...)) throws immediately with a clear message:
+Calling any composable before app.use(createVueI18nPlugin(...)) throws immediately:

 [vue-i18n-kit] Plugin not installed.
 Call app.use(createVueI18nPlugin(...)) before using composables.

-Locale Persistence
+Locale persistence

 When persistLocale: true is set, the selected locale is saved to localStorage under the configured storageKey.
 On the next page load the plugin reads this value and uses it as the initial locale, falling back to defaultLocale if the saved value is not a registered locale code.